Marisa Pena, or the vintage of character

 But if his parents had to learn to live without the first, they do not miss the second.
 They transmit to their daughter both their attraction to beauty and resilience to any test.
 It is therefore in a difficult context of uprooting and precariousness that Marisa makes her stylistic education.

 Self-taught, her perception of clothes is more elaborate in contact with the old films she loves passionately: she spends hours watching the characters from 1920 to 1970, gleaning here and there "pieces of style", as she says, that she mentally associates with one another.
 Never copy-pasted, therefore, but an aesthetic with multiple influences.
-And a love for fashion: in Portugal, her friends come to ask her for advice, and the girl chooses for them the models they will order to the seamstress.
+And a love for styling: in Portugal, her friends come to ask her for advice, and the girl chooses for them the models they will order to the seamstress.

 At 20 years, it is the departure for Switzerland, as an au pair, which concretizes her dreams of travel.
 When her employee and friend comes back on Wednesday from Plainpalais flea market, Marisa marvels at her finds and begs her to take him to visit this temple with many treasures.
 Finally comes Saturday and, with him, the stalls of the merchants.
 Marisa is like a girl in a candy store, and she has been going back ever since.
 Today, she considers the flea market and the first purchases she made there, "acquisitions by passion, for me, but also clothes too big, that I will not wear," as the starting point of his shop , opened in 2003.